 - the defendant has a bank, building society or other account

 - anyone else owes the defendant money.

 If a defendant is not working, and has no tangible assets it may be uneconomical to continue to pursue the debt.
-For further information on what steps to take, see the EX321-I have a judgement but the defendant hasn’t paid booklet.
+For further information on what steps to take, see the EX321-I have a judgement but the defendant hasn’t paid government webpage.

 How long does the process take

 There is no set time scale.
 Ordinarily, a claim for less than £10,000 will take up to six months to be dealt with following the date of issue, however larger claims may take longer.